Coexistence for a population model with forest fire epidemics: Introduction and main results

 In order to state our result we need to explain first what we mean by coexistence.
 Let

 denote the extinction time of type $i$, for $i=1,2$.
-Note that the MMM is an irreducible Markov chain on a finite state space with the all-empty configuration as its unique absorbing state, so it makes no sense to ask any of the species to survive for all times.
+Note that the MMM is a Markov chain on a finite state space with the all-empty configuration as its unique absorbing state, which will be reached eventually starting from any initial condition, so it makes no sense to ask any of the species to survive for all times.
 We follow instead the usual approach (see e.g. \cite{cox1989,durrett1988}) where one characterizes the different phases of the system in terms of the behavior of the extinction times as a function of the network size $N$.
 Roughly, given a timescale $s_N$ such that $s_N/\log(N)\longrightarrow\infty$, we will say that: \begin{itemize}[itemsep=3pt,leftmargin=15pt] \item Species $i$ {\sl dominates} species $j$ if there is a $c>0$ so that $\tau^j_N\leq c\tts\log N$ and $\tau^i_N\geq s_N$ with probability tending to 1 as $N\to\infty$. \item The two species {\sl coexist} if $\tau^1_N,\tau^2_N\geq s_N$ with probability tending to 1 as $N\to\infty$. \end{itemize}

 Define the {\sl fitness} of species $i$ as

 which corresponds to the effective birth rate of individuals after considering the probability that a newly born particle does not survive the epidemic stage due to an infection arising in its location.
 We are only interested in the regime $\pphi{1},\pphi{2}>1$, since when $\pphi{i}\leq1$ species $i$ dies out even when ignoring the other species and epidemics coming from other sites.
 For concreteness we will assume that type 2 is the fitter species.